gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Can be used for any amenity type

 ### Gotchas / Notes
-ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Distance Matrix has a limit on origin/destination combinations ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Consider caching Distance Matrix results for performance
+ÃÂÃÂ°ÃÂÃÂÃÂÃÂÃÂÃÂ ÃÂÃÂ¯ÃÂÃÂ¸ÃÂÃÂ Distance Matrix has a limit on origin/destination combinations ÃÂÃÂ°ÃÂÃÂÃÂÃÂÃÂÃÂ ÃÂÃÂ¯ÃÂÃÂ¸ÃÂÃÂ Consider caching Distance Matrix results for performance

 ---